Creating development pathways for alternative futures

 We also know that despite its development success so far, Bangladesh has a long way to go, and progress cannot be assumed.
 It is troubling, for example, to reflect on the persistence of stunting and malnutrition despite food security (by some definitions) being achieved; and more troubling that it is women and girls who are still particularly afflicted.

 Participative scenario planning involves imagining a range of different development trajectories.
-Widely used in business, industry and the environmental community, scenario-planning helps governments and development agencies create plans that are resilient under different potential future social, economic, cultural, political, environmental and technological conditions.
+Widely used in business, industry and the environmental community, scenario-planning helps governments, development agencies, and business create plans that are resilient under different potential future social, economic, cultural, political, environmental, and technological conditions.

-Then in April, some 30 experts from the food and climate change and energy communities came together for two days of discussions on April 12 and 13.
-After much deliberation, they concluded that the crucial components that underpin or undermine progress on development - especially food security - are two-fold: the status of governance, and the status of the environment.
+Then in April, some 30 experts from the food and climate change and energy communities came together for two days of discussions in Dhaka.
+After much deliberation, they concluded that the crucial components that underpin or undermine progress on development especially food security are two-fold: The status of governance, and the status of the environment.
 They began to sketch out four potential scenarios that might describe Bangladesh in 2041.
 These scenarios were developed further over the following months and then shared with rural people and with students for their reactions.
 Then in September, a further meeting in Dhaka brought together some of the original participants and others to finalize the scenarios.
 The next day the scenarios were presented to the Planning Commission.

-Scenario #4: It turns out Kissinger was ultimately right!
-Various political, economic and environmental shocks, external and internal, see Bangladesh’s development trajectory take a sharp downward pitch.
+The Rocky Road: It turns out Kissinger was ultimately right!
+Various political, economic, and environmental shocks, external and internal, see Bangladesh’s development trajectory take a sharp downward pitch.
 Climate breakdown puts the political system under immense strain.
 Parts of the country effectively govern themselves or become battlegrounds for rival Yaba barons.
 The threat of famine re-emerges.
 Governance is weak and erratic.
-Environmental management and food security - are off the agenda and this is a particularly harsh and unpleasant scenario for women and girls.
+Environmental management and food security are largely off the agenda and this is a particularly harsh and unpleasant scenario for women and girls.

-John Magrath is a writer who has worked for Oxfam GB for over 30 years in a variety of roles.
+John Magrath is a researcher and writer who has worked for Oxfam GB for over 30 years in a variety of roles.
 He specializes in climate change issues.
 Meraz Mostafa is the content editor for the Climate Tribune.